-- In solid mechanics,
+- In solid mechanics:

-- In fluid mechanics and thermodynamics,
+- In fluid mechanics and thermodynamics:

-- Volume 01: The Finite Element Method: Its Basis and Fundamentals by O C Zienkiewicz and R L Taylor
+- Volume 01: The Finite Element Method: Its Basis and Fundamentals by O. C. Zienkiewicz and R. L.Taylor

-- A First Course in Finite Elements by J Fish and T Belytschko
+- A First Course in Finite Elements by J. Fish and T. Belytschko

-- The Finite Element Method: Linear Static and Dynamic Finite Element Analysis by T J R Hughes
+- The Finite Element Method: Linear Static and Dynamic Finite Element Analysis by T. J. R. Hughes

-- Textbook of Finite Element Analysis by P Seshu
+- Textbook of Finite Element Analysis by P. Seshu

-Programmer - Developer - Mathematician Perspective to Finite Element Analysis
+FEA Perspectives Programmer - Developer - Mathematician Perspective to Finite Element Analysis

 Mathematical and Domain-Related Preliminaries

-Another particularly good reference connecting continuum mechanics to finite element analysis includes the book Nonlinear Continuum Mechanics for Finite Element Analysis by J Bonet and R Wood.
+Another particularly good reference connecting continuum mechanics to finite element analysis is the book “Nonlinear Continuum Mechanics for Finite Element Analysis” by J. Bonet and R. Wood.

-In addition, to that at least a basic understanding of functional analysis, variational methods, and tensor calculus is mandatory for most programmers and developers.
-Of course, this forms the bread and butter for a mathematician involved in learning FEA.
-An excellent book for engineers who want to understand the terminology used in the finite element literature and how error analysis can be found in Introductory Functional Analysis: With applications to boundary value problems and finite elements by B D Reddy.
+In addition, at the very minimum, a basic understanding of functional analysis, variational methods, and tensor calculus is mandatory for most programmers and developers.
+Of course, for mathematicians who learn FEA, this is their bread and butter, and they should find the material familiar.
+An excellent book for engineers who want to understand the terminology used in the finite element literature can be found in “Introductory Functional Analysis: With Applications to Boundary Value Problems and Finite Elements” by B. D. Reddy.
 Some other useful resources with regard to these mathematical preliminaries include:

-- Ordinary Differential Equations by G F Carrier and C Pearson (provides a rigorous treatment of ordinary differential equations and solution methodologies)
+- Ordinary Differential Equations by G. F. Carrier and C. Pearson (provides a rigorous treatment of ordinary differential equations and solution methodologies)

-Further on, good repositories of knowledge on linear finite elements and detailed treatment of involved mathematics can be found in:
+Moreoever, good repositories of knowledge on linear finite elements and detailed treatment of involved mathematics can be found in:

-- Finite Element Procedures by K J Bathe (serves as a general reference)
+- Finite Element Procedures by K. J. Bathe (serves as a general reference)

-- An Introduction to the Finite Element Method by J N Reddy (provides further citations to many other texts and literature)
+- An Introduction to the Finite Element Method by J. N. Reddy (provides further citations to many other texts and literature)

-- The Finite Element Method: Volume 2 Solid Mechanics by O C Zienkiewicz and R L Taylor (a detailed treatise that could be of interest to civil and mechanical engineers)
+- The Finite Element Method: Volume 2 Solid Mechanics by O. C. Zienkiewicz and R. L. Taylor (a detailed treatise that could be of interest to civil and mechanical engineers)

 References in Advanced Topics of FEM

-- Nonlinear Finite Element Methods by P Wriggers
+- Nonlinear Finite Element Methods by P. Wriggers

-- An Introduction to Nonlinear Finite Element Analysis by J N Reddy
+- An Introduction to Nonlinear Finite Element Analysis by J. N. Reddy

-- Nonlinear Finite Elements for Continua and Structures by T Belytschko, W K Liu, and B Moran
+- Nonlinear Finite Elements for Continua and Structures by T. Belytschko, W. K. Liu, and B. Moran

-In addition, in the area of inelastic problems related to plasticity, viscoelasticity, creep etc, the book Computational Inelasticity by J C Simo and T J R Hughes has remained an authority for over two decades.
-The pioneering work of Simo and co-workers remain state-of-the-art in the area of simulation of the inelastic phenomenon.
+In addition, in the area of inelastic problems related to plasticity, viscoelasticity or creep, the book “Computational Inelasticity” by J. C. Simo and T. J. R. Hughes has remained an authority for over two decades.
+The pioneering work of Simo and co-workers remain state of the art in the area of simulation of the inelastic phenomenon.

-In addition, specialized topics like using FEA in contact, fluid mechanics are all dealt in detail in separate texts.
-The mathematical understanding of mixed methods, commonly used in areas like contact mechanics are by themselves a topic of detailed study.
-A good beginner book for computational contact mechanics is the text titled Introduction to Computational Contact Mechanics by A Konyukhov and R Izi.
+Moreover, specialized topics—such as using FEA in contact—are examined in detail in separate texts.
+The mathematical understanding of mixed methods—commonly used in areas like contact mechanics—is by itself a topic of detailed study.
+A good beginner book for computational contact mechanics is “Introduction to Computational Contact Mechanics” by A. Konyukhov and R. Izi.
 Two other texts on computational contact mechanics for advanced readers include:

-- Computational Contact Mechanics by P Wriggers
+- Computational Contact Mechanics by P. Wriggers

-- Computational Contact and Impact Mechanics by T Laursen
+- Computational Contact and Impact Mechanics by T. Laursen

-- The Finite Element Method: Volume 3 Fluid Dynamics by O C Zienkiewicz and R L Taylor
+- The Finite Element Method: Volume 3 Fluid Dynamics by O. C. Zienkiewicz and R. L. Taylor

-- The Finite Element Method in Heat Transfer and Fluid Dynamics by J N Reddy and D K Gartling
+- The Finite Element Method in Heat Transfer and Fluid Dynamics by J. N. Reddy and D. K. Gartling

 Finally, some books of interest to mathematicians include:

-- Finite Elements: Theory, Fast Solvers, and Applications in Solid Mechanics by D Braess
+- Finite Elements: Theory, Fast Solvers, and Applications in Solid Mechanics by D. Braess

-- Mixed and Hybrid Finite Element Methods by F Brezzi and M Fortin
+- Mixed and Hybrid Finite Element Methods by F. Brezzi and M. Fortin

-- Mixed Finite Element Methods and Applications by D Boffi, F Brezzi, and M Fortin
+- Mixed Finite Element Methods and Applications by D. Boffi, F. Brezzi, and M. Fortin

-- Programming the Finite Element Method by I M Smith, D V Griffiths, and L Margetts
+- Programming the Finite Element Method by I. M. Smith, D. V. Griffiths, and L. Margetts

-- MATLAB Guide to Finite Elements: An Interactive Approach by P Kattan
+- MATLAB Guide to Finite Elements: An Interactive Approach by P. Kattan

-- SimScale tutorials, workshops, and webinars
+- SimScale tutorials and webinars

 As discussed earlier, it is important that the developed methodologies and programs are validated with standard problems.
 This is what differentiates a pretty picture from an accurate simulation.
 Some good sources for validation examples include: